ChrisNakayama/october/README.md

 ## 📋 Description

-[A Webpage that covers my experience]
+[A Webpage that covers my work experience, interests and background]

 ## ⚙️ Setup/Installation Requirements